John W. Hutchinson: Research

+Perspective

 It is fair to say that Hutchinson has been fortunate in many respects, not only in having the privilege to work in an environment which provides strong support to research with stellar colleagues and students, but also to have ripened as an engineering scientist at a time when the nation was heavily investing in engineering and applied science.
 He has been the thesis adviser to 36 Ph.D. students.
 A telling statistic, which is not as unusual as it might sound for an active researcher these days, at least one who has been working for over fifty years, is that Hutchinson has published almost 350 technical papers and the number of different co-authors (i.e., distinct individuals) is nearly 200.
 Of these co-authors about 65% were in America, at least at the time the work was conducted, and 35% worked in other countries.
 Approximately 25% of his co-authors were Harvard students, post-docs or faculty.
 A further statistic which might interest younger colleagues contending with today's academic pressures is that in the first decade after publishing his first paper, Hutchinson published an average of only 2.3 papers/year, in the second decade 3.8 papers/year, in the third decade 5.6 papers/year, in the fourth decade 9.5 papers/year, and in the fifth decade 6.6 papers/year.

+Awards and honors

-Hutchinson has received various honors, including the Timoshenko Medal of the American Society of Mechanical Engineers awarded in 2002.
+Hutchinson has been recognized throughout his career with the highest honors of his field and across science.
+From the American Society of Mechanical Engineers, he has received the Robert Henry Thurston Lecture Award in 2001, the Timoshenko Medal of the American Society of Mechanical Engineers awarded in 2002.
 In 2015 the science society, Sigma Xi, awarded Hutchinson the Ferst Award in recognition of his contributions to mentoring students.
 Many of his former Ph.D. students were present at a festive ceremony at Georgia Tech.
 Hutchinson was elected to the American Academy of Arts and Sciences in 1976, the U.S. National Academy of Engineering in 1983 and the National Academy of Sciences in 1990.
 In 2013 he was elected as a foreign member to the Royal Society of London.
 He has been awarded honorary doctoral degrees by the Royal Institute of Technology, Stockholm (1985), The Technical University of Denmark (1992), Northwestern University (2002), Lehigh University (2004) and The University of Illinois (2005).

 Hutchinson was awarded the Ludwig-Prandtl-Ring from the Deutsche Gesellschaft für Luft- und Raumfahrt (German Society for Aeronautics and Astronautics) for "outstanding contribution in the field of aerospace engineering" in 2012.